quantumscience/books/docs/02-DataWangler/instalations.md

 # Installations

-What we will need for this book.
+What we will need for this book?

 :::note
 Goals.